Connecting servers to a VLAN

 5. Also add 2 tags to our interface

-Open netplan and add vlan parameters:
+Open netplan and add the vlan parameters:

 vlans: